oliviarmunoz/61040-assignment3/README.md

     purpose select an element from a set according to a policy principle based on the specified policy, return a single element from a set state
-        a set of Recommends with
         a policy Policy
         a set of candidates set(Item)
         a recommendation Item
     actions
+        addPolicy (newPolicy: Policy)
+            requires: the old policy is not the same as newPolicy
+            effects: updates the policy include the newPolicy

+        addCandidate (newCandidates: Item)
+            requires: newCandidate is non empty
+            effects: adds the new candidate to the set of candidates

+        updateCandidates (newCandidates: set(Item))
+            requires: newCandidates is non empty
+            effects: updates the set of candidates to newCandidates

         recommend (candidates: set(Item), policy: Policy): (recommendation: Item)
             requires: candidates is non empty
             effects: returns one element from candidates according to the given policy

-        addPolicy (newPolicy: Policy)
-            requires: the old policy is not the same as newPolicy
-            effects: updates the policy from oldPolicy to newPolicy

-        updateCandidates (oldCandidates: set(Item), newCandidates: set(Item))
-            requires: newCandidates is non empty, oldCandidates is not the same as newCandidates
-            effects: updates the set of candidates from oldCandidates to newCandidates
 ```

 ### AI-Augmented Concept